mhaffner/personal-website-hugo/content/post/arch-linux.md

 distribution/package manager that had a workable version (for my purposes) of all the packages I needed, wouldn't that be worth pursuing?

-Enter Arch Linux.
-Since using Arch, I'm not sure I've had to build anything from source; I've installed everything with a simple one-liner with `pacman` or `yaourt`.
+Enter the Arch Linux family.
+Since using Manjaro (technically an Arch Linux derivative, not Arch Linux itself nor an Arch distribution; thanks to reddit users _newworkaccount_ and _iKnitYogurt_ for clarifying this), I'm not sure I've had to build anything from source manually; I've installed everything with a simple one-liner with `pacman` or `yaourt`.
 For testing purposes (and for the sake of (re)installing systems often) it's nice to have reproducible methods of software installation.
-Aside from this, my chosen distribution of Arch Linux, Manjaro, has other really nice features rendering it indispensable.
+Aside from this, Manjaro has other really nice features rendering it indispensable.
 Ubuntu has some good things going for it, and for it I do still hold some reverence as my first true GNU/Linux experience.
 The purple terminal sparks an incredible amount of nostalgia every time I see it on someone else's system.

 But I can't go back.

 **Warning:** _This is an opinionated piece, and there are likely some solutions to the problems I perceive with Ubuntu.
-Nevertheless, Arch Linux has seemed much more straightforward to me, and at its core, I believe it's more user-friendly.
+Nevertheless, Manjaro has seemed much more straightforward to me, and at its core, I believe it's more user-friendly.
+I do not intend this piece to be authoritative; rather, it is a description of my journey into the Arch-related world from Ubuntu (thanks to reddit user jprada for pointing out how this could be clarified).
 If I'm being unfair to Ubuntu and/or you know of solutions to my problems, I'd love to hear about it!
 Drop me a comment<sup>1</sup>._

-The package manager for Arch Linux is called `pacman`, and installing multiple packages can be accomplished with
+The package manager for Manjaro (and Arch Linux) is called `pacman`.
+Installing multiple packages can be accomplished with

     pacman -S package1 package2 package3